All Collections

 • Complying with all applicable laws while using the domain, such as privacy, data collection, and consumer protection laws, among others

-• Using the domains for legitimate purposes only: avoid deliberately malicious behavior such as distributing malware, phishing, piracy, trademark, etc.
+• Using the domains for legitimate purposes only: avoid deliberately malicious behavior such as distributing malware, phishing, piracy, trademark infringement, etc.

 NOTE